-Reliable wealth grows like an oak tree…slowly.
+Reliable wealth grows like an oak tree…slowly, steadily, and faithfully.

 King Solomon once noted that there is really nothing new under the sun.
 Others have opined that the more things change, the more they stay the same.
 Acquiring wealth is no exception.